dsomleff/docker-camp/README.md

 - `docker stop container_name` - to stop the container run.
 - `docker attach container_name||container_id` - Makes Attached mode on for a container that was started in a Detached mode.
 - `docker logs` - fetches the logs that were printed by container.
+- `docker rm container_name` - remove container.
+Works only for stopped containers.
+You can remove a couple containers at once.
+  - `docker container prune` - remove all stopped containers at once.
+- `docker images` - list of all images.
+- `docker rmi image_id` - delete image and all layers inside it.
+You can't remove image that using by container.
+So you need remove container first.
+  - `docker image prune` - remove all images.